Grayda/bellboy/README.md

 To-Do / Wishlist
 ================

-Here's a list of things I'd like to eventually add.
+Here's a list of things I'd like to eventually add, plus some ideas to consider.
 If you have any more ideas, please open an issue and argue your case :)

-  - [ ] Add web UI to allow adjustment plus download / upload of times and settings
+  - [x] Add web UI to allow adjustment plus download / upload of times and settings
   - [ ] Security!
 Security!
 Security!
 Security!
 Security!
   - [ ] Make bells.json loadable from URL / file
   - [ ] Record & include some sample audio files